Microservice-API-Patterns/MDSL-Specification/docs/index.md

     * [Microservice API Patterns (MAP)](https://microservice-api-patterns.org/) as first-class language elements annotating/decorating endpoint types, operations, and representation elements
     * Not bound to HTTP (unlike Swagger and its successor Open API Specification) or other protocols and message exchange formats
 * Support *meet-in-the-middle* service design:
-    * *Top-down* from requirements (for instance, user stories for integration scenarios)
+    * *Top-down* from requirements (for instance, user stories for integration scenarios), as for instance proposed as activity in the [Design Practice Repository (DPR)](https://github.com/socadk/design-practice-repository)
     * *Bottom up* from existing systems (represented, for instance, as [DDD-style context maps](https://contextmapper.org/))

 ### Design Principles